coder/docs/setup/docker.md

 1. Launch Docker Desktop.

 1. If you've previously installed Coder, run `sudo rm -rf ~/.coder` in the terminal.

-1. In the terminal, run the following to download the resources you need, include the images, and set up your Coder deployment:
+1. In the terminal, run the following to download the resources you need, include the images, and set up your Coder deployment (if you're using the terminal in Docker Desktop, omit the slashes and run as a single-line command):

    ```console
    docker run --rm -it \